-There are estimated four million homes not connected to the UK’s national gas grid, instead they rely on heating their homes by either oil, LPG (liquid petroleum gas), electricity or renewable sources.
+There are an estimated four million homes not connected to the UK’s national gas grid.
+Instead they rely on heating their homes by either Oil, LPG (liquid petroleum gas), Electrical or renewable sources.
 Oil-powered central heating systems with oil boilers are a key alternate way of heating your home.

-An oil central heating system works in a similar way to gas powered central heating, instead you are using an oil-fired boiler to heat water, which provides the central heating via radiators and hot water through the taps in your home.
-The main difference between the two is that you will have your oil supply delivered to your home and stored in an Oil tank.
+An oil central heating system works in a similar way to gas powered central heating.
+Instead you use an oil-fired boiler to heat water, which provides the central heating via radiators and hot water through the taps in your home.
+The main difference between the two is that will you have your oil supply delivered to your home and stored in an oil tank.

-Modern boilers are more efficient for a number of reasons, but their main advantage is that they are all condensing boilers.
-All well-maintained boilers burn their fuel very efficiently, but inevitably they lose some heat in the hot gases that escape up the flue.
-A condensing boiler has a larger heat exchanger so it recovers more heat and sends cooler gases up the flue making it more efficient.
+Modern oil boilers are more efficient for a number of reasons.
+Their main advantage is that they are all now condensing boilers.
+All well-maintained oil boilers burn their fuel very efficiently.
+They lose some heat in the hot gases that escape up the flue.
+A condensing oil boiler has a larger heat exchanger so it recovers more heat and sends cooler gases up the flue which makes it more efficient.

-Since April 2007 is has been mandatory to install condensing oil boilers to comply with Building Regulations.
+Since April 2007 it has been mandatory to install condensing oil boilers to comply with Building Regulations.
 The modern oil-fired boilers can be highly efficient.

-- A Room thermostat which ideally should be located in a living room, not the hallway.
+- A Room thermostat.
+This should be located in a living room, not the hallway.

 - Thermostat Radiator Valves (TRV) on all but one of the radiators.

-- A 7-day timer which can separately program hot water and room heating.
+- A 7-day timer which can program hot water and room heating.

 - A Cylinder thermostat on the hot water tank.